About the Carbon Neutral Government Programme

 • requiring NABERSNZ, a system for rating the energy efficiency of office buildings, from January 2021 for agencies that occupy large office space (over 2,000m2) and are covered by the Property Functional Leadership mandate

-The Carbon Neutral Government Programme is supported by the State Sector Decarbonisation Fund to invest in low-emissions heating, cooling, electric vehicles and energy-efficient lighting.
+The Carbon Neutral Government Programme has been supported by the State Sector Decarbonisation Fund to invest in low-emissions heating, cooling, electric vehicles and energy-efficient lighting.

 Timeline for the programme